Standard Amortization Formula

 Interest rate refers to the yearly percentage cost of the loan.
 APR (Annual Percentage Rate) may include additional fees and charges.
 This calculator uses the interest rate.
 Check your loan documents for the exact APR.

-Does this calculator include additional costs like taxes, insurance, or fees?
+Does this calculator include taxes, insurance, or PMI?

 Is my data saved or shared when I use this calculator?

 No. All calculations occur locally in your browser.
 No data is transmitted to servers, stored, or shared with third parties.
-Your financial information remains private.
+See our Privacy Policy for full details.